 A small fan with a battery is also a good idea so that you can create a mild breeze (= circulation) when camping in midsummer.

 - Place the fan in a corner of your tent.
-Use the oscillation mode (if available).
+Use the oscillation mode if available.
 Pay attention to open windows or ventilation.
 Otherwise, the fan only moves the warm air in the tent.

 - A little ice in front of the fan makes the air colder.
 Of course, ice is a deficiency on tour.
 The alternative is a damp towel on the fan.
 If you are staying at a campsite, asking about ice doesn’t hurt.